ADVERSE HEALTH EFFECTS OF

 head, accompanied by various combinations of symptoms such as

-nausea, vomiting, and sensitivity to light and sound
+nausea, vomiting, and sensitivity to light and sound.

-Routine activity or slight head movement
+Routine activity or slight head movement typically makes the pain

-These episodes can last from several hours to several days and are often
+These episodes can last from several hours to several

 head to another, and may radiate down the neck into the shoulder.
 Scalp